 Effective dashboards provide a detailed overview of all the critical assets at stake and identified vulnerabilities and their associated configurations so that the CXO strategy and decision-making process becomes much smoother.
 Customization options in these dashboards are another feature that is in huge demand by the stakeholders.

 Another important parameter to consider while selecting your mobile app security tool is to check whether it adheres to the standard global data privacy and compliance regulations.
 The tool must be able to scan your apps for compliance against standards like HIPAA, GDPR, OWASP, PCI DSS, and others.
 The tool must ensure that its security tests match the required international mobile application security standards and are also able to highlight critical security issues in time.

 5. Remediation Guidelines

 The tool you trust for your app’s security must follow the required remediation guidelines and support early mitigation of the detected vulnerability.
 The tool also must support easy and actionable insights delivered through remediation reports.
 The best VA tools are generally those who propel their remediation efforts without slowing down or causing roadblocks for the overall development process.

 Organizations face a large number of confusing approaches and solutions when they think about incorporating the best security measures like secure coding and continuous testing into their infrastructure.
 While the search can be overwhelming, one thumb rule is to look for solutions that stand true to the established mobile app security standards.

-Moreover, in search for tools that can quickly identify vulnerabilities in mobile applications, it also becomes essential to validate whether they comply with global standards like GDPR, OWASP, HIPAA etc. or not.
+Moreover, in the search for tools that can quickly identify vulnerabilities in mobile applications, it also becomes essential to validate whether they comply with global standards like GDPR, OWASP, HIPAA, etc., or not.
 In the long run, the solutions which keep on adapting themselves to the dynamic security needs are the best ones to go for.